-Greenpeace is focused on which GHG emissions federal government agencies should take into account when reviewing projects under the National Environmental Policy Act (NEPA) statute, a 40-year old statute which ENGOs as well as businesses agree needs substantial reform.
+Greenpeace is focused on how federal government agencies should take GHG emissions into account when reviewing projects for permitting under the National Environmental Policy Act (NEPA) statute, a 40-year old statute which ENGOs as well as businesses agree needs substantial reform.
 The issue is whether in considering "indirect" emissions the agency should (1) try to analyze and account for all upstream and downstream (i.e. Scope 3) emissions -- including from the production and consumption of fossil fuels; or (2) focus on emissions from the project itself and from ancillary but closely- related activities such as construction or road-building.

-US businesses and most if not all industry groups (including API) have advocated for the latter on the ground that project review is not the right place to account for or consider upstream or downstream GHG emissions, and that to do so causes undue delay and confusion in the mandated environmental review of pipelines and other projects.
-Greenpeace and some other ENGOs favor the former to create the broadest possible review and (to be frank) opportunity to delay the required review of projects based on far-flung and difficult-to-quantify GHG effects.
+US businesses and most if not all industry groups (including API) have advocated for the latter on the ground that project review and permitting is not the right place to account for or regulate upstream or downstream GHG emissions, and that to do so causes undue delay and confusion in the review of pipelines and other projects.
+Greenpeace and some other ENGOs favor the former to create the broadest possible review and (to be frank) opportunity to delay or object to projects based on far-flung and difficult-to-quantify GHG effects.